Skip to content

 Live install over SSH

-This is the default in 0.3.0.
+This is the default install mode.

 • works with local VMs and remote RT targets